Route 66 ~ The Mother Road

 - Cultural and historical expertise of local guides at select points of interest

-- All tipping for coach driver, local guides, and group meal
+- All tipping for coach driver, local guides, and group meals

-- Grand Canyon day trip with walk along the South Rim in Grand Canyon National Park
+- Grand Canyon National Park day trip with walk along the South Rim (Day 15)

 - Chicago Architecture Cruise